 Partnership opportunities include £1,000 for support of a single event; £10,000 for the support (and co-curation) of a Festival Focus Day; and headline partnership.
 Partnership can also take the form of in-kind donations, such as offering the use of a venue for free, facilitating access to high-profile speakers, in-kind marketing support including digital advertising, and provision of other logistical or programming support.

-“Thank you to all who have been, are and will be involved in this extraordinary Festival.
-We have been attending for most of the 8yrs, and we value it more than can be succinctly explained.”
+“Thank you to all who have been, are and will be involved in this extraordinary Festival... we value it more than can be succinctly explained.”

 Partnering with the Festival at any level will provide significant brand exposure through association with a recognised, high-quality festival which attracts a large audience from across Yorkshire and more broadly the UK and overseas.
 Each year our survey data has shown that over 40 per cent of our audience each year is new to the Festival.
 Association with the Festival also brings alignment with one of the UK’s leading universities - the University of York - and other strong Festival partner brands.

-All partners are recognised in our Festival brochure (15,000 hard copies distributed, 5,000 distributed to electronic mailing lists; and available for download on the Festival webpages), and on the Festival web pages (177,959 website views).
+All partners are recognised in our Festival brochure (13,000 hard copies distributed, 5,000 distributed to electronic mailing lists; and available for download on the Festival webpages in 2019), and on the Festival web pages (184,088 website views in 2020).
 There are opportunities for partners to display their branding (through banners, flyers etc), and/or to have a physical presence (eg a stand) at relevant events.
 Corporate hospitality options are also available.

 “So many wonderful and inspiring events, sharing of ideas, and conversations that will likely make tomorrow’s world a better place.
 For the last two weeks York felt like the most vibrant city on the planet.
 Well done all!”